Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Weighted Automata

 \subsection{Minimization of Weighted Automata}

-In this subsection, we recall the definition of the \emph{minimal weighted automata} (cf. \Cite{Kie2+2013}, \Cite{Keifer2020notes}).
-Unlike for the standard finite automata, in the weighted case, the concrete variant is unique only up the change of the basis of the vector space $R^{Q}$.
-On the bright side, every such minimal weighted automata has the unique dimension, that is the number of states $|Q|$, and the unique (canonical) word subset $S\subseteq\Sigma^*$ of size at most $|Q|$, Also, the minimal weighted automata can be computed in the time $\mathcal{O}(n^3|\Sigma|)$, according to \Cite{Keifer2020notes}(Theorem 3.6).
+In this subsection, we recall the definition of the \emph{minimal weighted automata} (cf. \citet{Kie2+2013}, \citet{Keifer2020notes}).
+Unlike for the standard finite automata, in the weighted case, the concrete variant is unique only up the change of the basis of the vector space $\Real^{Q}$.
+On the bright side, every such minimal weighted automata has the unique dimension, that is the number of states $|Q|$, and the unique (canonical) word subset $S\subseteq\Sigma^*$ of size at most $|Q|$.
+Also, the minimal weighted automata can be computed in time $\mathcal{O}(n^3|\Sigma|)$.